marcnjaramillo/trivia_api/backend/README.md

 }
 ```

 ### '/questions/search'
 **What it does:** Fetches all questions that match a search term provided by the user.
-The structure is identical to the previous endpoint.
+The structure is identical to the main questions endpoint.

 **Request Arguments:** None